acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * DPA-B POWER should go to zero
 * 1DP28BVO (DPA-B +28V Input Voltage) is expected to have a small uptick, ~0.5 V, consistent with the load suddenly dropping to zero
-* If the DPA-B shutdown causes a watchdog reboot of the BEP, then 1STAT2ST = 0.
+* If 1STAT2ST = 0, the DPA-B shutdown has caused a watchdog reboot of the BEP.

 All other hardware telemetry should be nominal.
 The current values for these can be found on our Real-Time Telemetry pages.
 Older data can be examined from the dump files or the